desy-natasha/rag_mini_project/README.md

 **Query**

 ```
-User Query → Embed Query → Retrieve Top-k Chunks → Build Prompt → Generate Answer → Return Answer with Sources
+User Query → Embed Query → Retrieve Top-k Chunks → Build Prompt (with History + Context) → Generate Answer → Return Answer with Sources
 ```

-We used `SentenceTransformer` for the embeddings and `Llama3.1:8b` as the LLM for generating answers through Ollama.
+We used `SentenceTransformer` for the embeddings.
+For answer generation, the notebooks use `Llama3.1:8b` through Ollama for local development.

+The deployed Streamlit app uses `openai/gpt-oss-20b` through the Groq API, since Ollama requires a local model server and is not available for cloud deployment.

 ## Repository structure